zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-config-common.md

 ### API Security

-User REST services onboarded on API ML act as both a client and a server.
+REST services onboarded on API ML act as both a client and a server.
 When communicating to API ML Discovery service, they are in a client role.
 On contrary, when the API ML Gateway is routing requests to a service, the service acts as a server.
 These two roles have different requirements.
 While ZOWE API ML discovery service communicates with its clients in secure https mode and because of that requires a TLS (aka SSL) configuration setup, when in a service is in server role, it is up to the system administrator to decide if the service willcommunicate with its clients securely or not.